Leading law firm Roythornes has announced that its Charity of The Year will be St Barnabas...

 - My business relies on revenue from both mentoring start-ups but also working with larger food businesses on a consultancy basis.
 Many companies are reducing their expenditure to essentials only and so will have less in their budget for important areas such as soft skills training and consultancy work even though both are very useful investments for growth

 - The second challenge is the same for all of us - knowing what the new food and drink retail space will look like once we begin to return to the new normal.
-Understanding where and how customers buy their food going forward will impact on how to best advise my clients route to market strategies.
-I cannot rely on my vast experience of the food industry because shopping habits are likely to have changed irrevocably overlayered by the potential economic downturn.
+Understanding where and how customers buy their food going forward will impact how to best advise my client's route to market strategies.
+I cannot rely on my vast experience in the food industry because shopping habits are likely to have changed irrevocably overlayered by the potential economic downturn.

 Three forecasts for the sector